 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

-Michelle has worked in the NHS for the past 16 years predominantly in an acute health care environment.
-Her roles have varied from Pain Management to Women’s health, Family Planning, Sexual Health and Practice Education before moving into Nursing Management and Performance.
+Michelle has worked in a variety of clinical roles within her 18-year career working in the NHS, predominantly in an acute health care environment.
+Her roles have varied working within surgery, pain management, Women’s health, sexual health and practice education before moving into nursing management and performance.

-Michelle was the Project Manager for the ‘Reducing Mortality’ initiative within Bolton Foundation Trust NHS which was an Advancing Quality Alliance (AQuA) strategic direction and worked with a team of physicians and clinical specialists to introduce care bundles/pathways to improve the care specifically within the emergency care assessment areas.
+She was Project Manager for the ‘Reducing Mortality’ initiative, which was an Advancing Quality Alliance (AQuA) strategic direction and worked with a team of physicians and clinical specialists to introduce care bundles and pathways to improve the care specifically within the emergency care assessment areas.
 This initiative also included pathways to improve End of Life Care, and guidelines to improve response to the deteriorating patient.
-Her research interests still lie in service and role development to improve nursing performance, and in improving quality in clinical practice to optimise patient care.
-Michelle continues to work as a Registered General Nurse and has done so throughout her career to keep up her own clinical skills and maintain currency with the profession.
+Michelle worked as part of the senior management team, working along with clinicians and ward staff alike to promote improving care through quality improvement projects and maintaining high clinical standards through policy building.